 \subsection{KITTI Dataset}

 KITTI dataset~\cite{geiger2012we} is a real-world benchmark for a variety of computer vision and robotic tasks ranging from visual odometry, object detection and tracking.
-It is collected by an autonomous driving platform equipped with stereo cameras, a LiDAR scanner, IMU and GPS etc, in accord with the common setup of a modern robotic system.
-Recently, KITTI also releases its semantic segmentation data set which can be used in our multi-task learning multi-layer mapping framework.
-However, none of these benchmarks exactly matches our work as they are designed for other purposes.
+It is collected by an autonomous driving platform equipped with stereo cameras, a LiDAR scanner, IMU and GPS, etc., in accord with the common setup of a modern robotic system.
+Recently, KITTI also released its semantic and instance segmentation benchmark.
+However, none of these benchmarks exactly match this work.
 Accordingly, we quantitatively evaluate our system using the ground truth data we generated.

-For training our MTL network, we use the KITTI pixel-level semantic segmentation data set which consists of 200 training images.
-It defines the same 19 semantic classes as in Cityscapes~\cite{cordts2016cityscapes}, including \emph{road}, \emph{sidewalk}, \emph{building}, \emph{car}, etc. For traversability segmentation, we generate ground truth labels for KITTI odometry data set sequence 06 and 07, and randomly select 200 training images from them for task balancing.
-We first use ORB-SLAM2~\cite{murORB2} to estimate the 6-DoF camera poses from stereo measurements, and transform them to get the LiDAR poses using camera-LiDAR calibration.
-We then use the point clouds from LiDAR scanner and the corresponding LiDAR pose to generate traversability labels, as described in Section~\ref{sec:trav_labeling}.
-To project the labels into images, we use the depth values estimated by stereo matching~\cite{Geiger2010ACCV}.
+For training our MTL network, we use the KITTI pixel-level semantic segmentation dataset which consists of 200 training images.
+It shares the same 19 semantic class definition with Cityscapes~\cite{cordts2016cityscapes}, including \emph{road}, \emph{sidewalk}, \emph{building}, \emph{car}, etc. For traversability segmentation, we generate ground truth labels for the KITTI odometry dataset sequence 06 and 07, and randomly select 200 training images for task balancing.
+We first use ORB-SLAM2~\cite{murORB2} to estimate the 6-DoF camera poses from stereo measurements, and transform them to get the LiDAR poses using camera-LiDAR extrinsics.
+We then use the LiDAR point clouds and the corresponding LiDAR poses to generate traversability scores, as described in Section~\ref{sec:trav_labeling}.
+To project the scores onto images, we use the depth values estimated by stereo matching~\cite{Geiger2010ACCV}.